lexicalunit/dotfiles/bin/README.md

                                      multiple times
     --bidi-workaround                Work around terminals that lack bidirectional text support.
 Requires bidiv or fribidi executable in PATH
+    --sleep-interval SECONDS         Number of seconds to sleep before each download.

   Video Format Options:
     -f, --format FORMAT              video format code, specify the order of preference using slashes, as in -f 22/17/18 .
                                      Instead of format codes, you can select by extension for the extensions aac, m4a, mp3, mp4, ogg, wav, webm.
 You can also use the special names "best", "bestvideo", "bestaudio", "worst".
+                                     You can filter the video results by putting a condition in brackets, as in -f "best[height=720]" (or -f "[filesize>10M]").
+This works for filesize, height, width, tbr, abr, vbr, and fps and the comparisons <, <=, >, >=, =, != .
+Formats for which the value is not known are excluded unless you put a question mark (?) after the operator.
+You can combine format filters, so  -f "[height <=?
+720][tbr>500]" selects up to 720p videos (or videos where the height is not known) with a bitrate of at least 500 KBit/s.
 By default, youtube-dl will pick the best quality.
 Use commas to download multiple audio formats, such as -f 136/137/mp4/bestvideo,140/m4a/bestaudio.
 You can merge the video and audio of two formats into a single file using -f <video-format>+<audio-format> (requires ffmpeg or avconv), for example -f bestvideo+bestaudio.
     --all-formats                    download all available video formats
     --prefer-free-formats            prefer free video formats unless a specific one is requested --max-quality FORMAT             highest quality format to download -F, --list-formats               list all available formats
-    --youtube-skip-dash-manifest     Do not download the DASH manifest on YouTube videos
+    --youtube-skip-dash-manifest     Do not download the DASH manifest on YouTube videos --merge-output-format FORMAT     If a merge is required (e.g. bestvideo+bestaudio), output to given container format.
+One of mkv, mp4, ogg, webm, flv.Ignored if no merge is required

   Subtitle Options:
     --write-sub                      write subtitle file